 NOTE!
-Never cut the power from the main power switch while the switched on.
+Never cut the power from the main power switch while the engine is running, as this may cause damage to the engine's electrical system.
 NOTE!
-Never install electric equipment on the boat with the power circuit and a separate circuit breaker (sockets F5 and F6 for circuit breakers).
+Never install electric equipment on the boat with the power switched on.
+NOTE!
+When installing accessories, it is important to use circuits and circuit breakers intended for them.
 Connect the device to both the live wire and the ground wire.
 Never use the hull of the boat as ground.
 NOTE!
-When you install additional equipment in the boat, use an Extra terminals, or a terminal and the hull of the boat simultaneously with metal objects.
+When connecting or disconnecting the battery, do not touch both terminals, or a terminal and the hull of the boat simultaneously with metal objects.

-NOTE!
-When connecting or disconnecting the battery, do not touch both